jxnding/DSC530_Parser_Annotation/README.txt

         The lexicon is stored as a dictionary (same place) in which the keys are tags (NN, NNP, VBZ, etc) and the values are lists containing the lambda functions.
 Note: there is no hardbaked lexicon, so I actually support any NN, any JJ, any, VB, etc -- so long as they are properly tagged in the input PST.
             Example: "VBZ" : [1, 2, 0, ".v", 2, 1],
         Here, the number 0 represents the word itself.
 Any strings are literally added to the resulting string.
 All other numbers are used as variables.
+    Error Handling:

+Use of Will's Code to "Parse":
+    Part of Will's code is in my code, from Line 8 to Line 131, clearly marked by comments.
+This is the execution flow of my program:
+    1. Read lines from file specified by user via std.in
+    2. Strip whitespace and merge lines into giant string
+    3. (WILL) Input string in Will's function and store the output list of format:
+        ['', ['S', ['NP ', ['NNP Romeo']], ['VP ', ['VBZ longs'], ['PP ', ['IN for'], ['NP ', ['PRP$ his'], ['JJ beloved'], ['NNP Juliet']]]]]]